 At RPS, we commit a lot of time, staffing and resources to delivering a high quality PE product in which all students, whatever their ability, have the opportunity to thrive and enjoy physical activity.
 We provide a wide variety of sporting options for all ages and levels

-Involvement of pupils in Physical Education, both in curriculum time and through a wealth of extra-curricular opportunities, helps boost confidence, encourages teamwork and promotes physical, mental, social and moral development.
+Involvement of students in Physical Education, both in curriculum time and through a wealth of extra-curricular opportunities, helps boost confidence, encourages teamwork and promotes physical, mental, social and moral development.

 KEY STAGE 3 PE (YEARS 7, 8 & 9)